Wijayaac/angular-product-list/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+## Local json Database

+Run `npm run database` for a local database.
+Navigate to `http://localhost:5000/`.
+This database using json-server npm library. so it need to run with another terminal alongside with Angular Development server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.